rucnyz/rucnyz.github.io/_pages/about.md

 I am a second-year PhD student at the University of California, Santa Barbara, in the Department of Computer Science.
 I am fortunate to be advised by [Prof. Wenbo Guo](https://henrygwb.github.io/).
 I received my bachelor's degree in Statistics from [Renmin University of China](http://www.ruc.edu.cn/en), where I was advised by [Prof. Hongteng Xu](https://hongtengxu.github.io/).

-I am also part of [Virtue AI](https://home.virtueai.com/), working on agent security as a research scientist.
+I am also a founding member of [Virtue AI](https://home.virtueai.com/), working on agent security as a research scientist.
 My research interests focus on AI security and AI for security.